patrick0525/Python-Opn-isc-kea/README.md

    - Validate existence of inital kea \<reservation uuid> tag
    - Validate if reservation's uuid.text value exists
-   - For invalid uuid use cases, the merge.xml has a forced insertion warning text a \<uuid>  "YOU NEED TO CREATE A VALID KEA RESERVATION"
+   - For invalid uuid use cases, the merge.xml has a forced insertion warning text in the  \<uuid>  "YOU NEED TO CREATE A VALID KEA RESERVATION"

 02242024
    - Terminates opnsense_isc_to_kea_reservations.py